World In Your Hands: A Large-Scale and Open-Source Ecosystem for Learning Human-Centric Manipulation in the Wild: World In Your Hands Dataset

-\textbf{(2) Subtask Prediction chain-of-thought (CoT):} With the subtask annotation, we select tasks of moderate length (containing 4-10 subtasks).
+\textbf{(2) Chain-of-Thought (CoT) Reasoning:} With the subtask annotation, we select tasks of moderate length (containing 4-10 subtasks).
 We annotate them with Chain-of-Thought data, providing reasoning that decomposes the task into several logically connected subtasks.
 The annotation pipeline for CoT is illustrated in Figure~\ref{fig:cot_pipeline}.
-Initially, we provide the model (Qwen2.5-VL) with both the current subtask information (video and text) and the ground-truth text of the next subtask.
+Initially, we provide the model (Qwen2.5-VL-72B~\cite{Qwen2.5-VL}) with both the current subtask information (video and subtask instruction) and the ground-truth instruction of the next subtask.
 The model is then prompted to perform posterior attribution, explaining why the specified next subtask logically follows.
-Subsequently, the attribution is appended to the input and presented again to Qwen2.5-VL, which synthesizes it into a structured causal reasoning process.
-Finally, the CoT segment is extracted and used to prompt Qwen-3, which is instructed to predict an answer.
-This predicted answer is matched against the ground-truth answer to validate the completeness and soundness of the CoT labeling.
+Subsequently, the attribution is appended to the input and presented again to Qwen2.5-VL-72B, synthesizing it into a structured causal reasoning process.
+Next, the CoT segment is extracted and used to prompt Qwen3~\cite{yang2025qwen3}, which is instructed to predict an answer.
+This predicted answer is matched against the ground-truth answer to automatically validate the completeness and soundness of the CoT labeling.
+Finally, human review and correction of erroneous annotations are performed.